-Species evolution and adaptation has been suggested to be enhanced by certain genomic structures.
-One of these are inversions, where a segment of the chromosome breaks, is reversed and then re-inserted.
-The most compelling aspects of inversions is reduced recombination due to a decrease in synapsis formation in heterozygotes.
-As a result, inversions accumulate more variation than collinear regions and show intriguing patterns, such as varying in frequency along ecological clines, being involved in hybrid vigour, and harbouring an overabundance of loci involved in adaptation, population divergence and speciation.
+Species diversification and adaptation to heterogeneous environments have been suggested to be enhanced by chromosomal inversions, where a segment of the chromosome breaks, is reversed and then re-inserted.
+The most compelling aspects of inversions is reduced recombination in heterozygotes.
+As a result, inversions link together alleles and fonction as superloci, called supergene when they are associated with adaptive traits.
+They show intriguing patterns, such as varying in frequency along ecological clines, being involved in hybrid vigour, and harbouring an overabundance of loci involved in adaptation, population divergence and speciation.

-An important axis of research thus addresses the role of inversions in adaptation by means of a multi-layer integrative approach using the seaweed fly Coelopa frigida as a model species.
-By combining the population ecology, genomics and laboratory experiments, I investigate the association between inversions and adaptation to heterogeneous environments.
-I am also explicitely testing fitness in the lab and investigating functionally the genetic basis of local adaptation.
+An important axis of our research focuses on large polymorphic supergenes, formed by chromosomal inversions and maintained under balancing selection.
+We use a multi-layer integrative approach on the seaweed fly Coelopa frigida as a model species.
+By combining the population ecology, genomics and laboratory experiments, we investigate the association between inversions and adaptation to heterogeneous environments. we are also explicitely testing fitness in the lab and investigating functionally the genetic basis of local adaptation.
+Our aim is to shed light on the modalities by which very large chromosomal inversions contribute to adaptation in a non-model species and the selective forces and genetic mechanisms underlying the evolution of such structures.This project is undertaken by Léa Nicolas for her PhD.
+It is a thight collaboration with Pr.
+Pierre de Wit (University of Gothenburg, Sweden) and Dr Emma Berdan (Harvard, USA).

 My research focused on a big chromosomal inversion affecting multiple traits (sometimes called supergene) in the seaweed fly Coelopa frigida .
 By studying the population ecology, genomics and inversion frequencies in natural populations we investigated the implication of this inversion in local adaptation.